Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Algorithm

 However, in practice, the optimal allocation strategy is unknown because we do not have knowledge of the envelope functions nor the distribution of terminal losses.
-Hence, if more resources are required before configurations can differentiate themselves in terms of quality (e.g., if an iterative training method converges very slowly for a given dataset or if randomly selected hyperparameter configurations perform similarly well) then it would be reasonable to work with a small number of configurations.
-In contrast, if the quality of a configuration is typically revealed using minimal resources (e.g., if iterative training methods converge very quickly for a given dataset or if randomly selected hyperparameter configurations are of low-quality with high probability) then $n$ is the bottleneck and we should choose $n$ to be large.
+Hence, if more resources are required before configurations can differentiate themselves in terms of quality (e.g., if an iterative training method converges very slowly for a given data set or if randomly selected hyperparameter configurations perform similarly well), then it would be reasonable to work with a small number of configurations.
+In contrast, if the quality of a configuration is typically revealed after a small number of resources (e.g., if iterative training methods converge very quickly for a given data set or if randomly selected hyperparameter configurations are of low-quality with high probability), then $n$ is the bottleneck and we should choose $n$ to be large.

 Certainly, if meta-data or previous experience suggests that a certain tradeoff is likely to work well in practice, one should exploit that information and allocate the majority of resources to that tradeoff.
-However, without this supplementary information, forcing the practitioner to make this tradeoff severely hinders the applicability of existing configuration evaluation methods.
+However, without this supplementary information, practitioners are forced to make this tradeoff, severely hindering the applicability of existing configuration evaluation methods.

 \ouralg, shown in Algorithm \ref{alg:hyperband}, addresses this ``$n$ versus $B/n$'' problem by considering several possible values of $n$ for a fixed $B$, in essence performing a grid search over feasible value of $n$.
-Associated with each value of $n$ is a minimum resource $r$ that is allocated to all configurations before some are discarded; a larger value of $n$ corresponds to a smaller $r$ and hence more aggressive early stopping.
-There are two components to \ouralg; (1) the inner loop invokes \succhalv for fixed values of $n$ and $r$ (lines 3-9) and (2) the outer loop which iterates over different values of $n$ and $r$ (lines 1-2).
+Associated with each value of $n$ is a minimum resource $r$ that is allocated to all configurations before some are discarded; a larger value of $n$ corresponds to a smaller $r$ and hence more aggressive early-stopping.
+There are two components to \ouralg; (1) the inner loop invokes \succhalv for fixed values of $n$ and $r$ (lines 3--9) and (2) the outer loop iterates over different values of $n$ and $r$ (lines 1--2).
 We will refer to each such run of \succhalv within \ouralg as a ``bracket.''
-Each bracket is designed to use about $B$ total resources and corresponds to a different tradeoff between $n$ and $B/n$.
-A single execution of \ouralg takes a finite number of iterations, we recommend repeating it indefinitely.
+Each bracket is designed to use approximately $B$ total resources and corresponds to a different tradeoff between $n$ and $B/n$.
+Hence, a single execution of \ouralg takes a finite budget of $(s_{max}+1) B$; we recommend repeating it indefinitely.

 \ouralg requires two inputs (1) $\Rmax$, the maximum amount of resource that can be allocated to a single configuration, and (2) $\eta$, an input that controls the proportion of configurations discarded in each round of \succhalv.
 The two inputs dictate how many different brackets are considered; specifically, $s_{\max}+1$ different values for $n$ are considered with $s_{\max}=\lfloor\log_\eta(\Rmax)\rfloor$. \ouralg begins with the most aggressive bracket $s=s_{\max}$, which sets $n$ to maximize exploration, subject to the constraint that at least one configuration is allocated $\Rmax$ resources.
 Each subsequent bracket reduces $n$ by a factor of approximately $\eta$ until the final bracket, $s=0$, in which every configuration is allocated $\Rmax$ resources (this bracket simply performs classical random search).
 Hence, \ouralg performs a geometric search in the average budget per configuration and removes the need to select $n$ for a fixed budget at the cost of approximately $s_{\max}+1$ times more work than running \succhalv for a single value of $n$.
 By doing so, \ouralg is able to exploit situations in which adaptive allocation works well, while protecting itself in situations where more conservative allocations are required.